Director

 Christopher A. Crawford

-I am a third-year doctoral student at IUPUI in the clinical health psychology emphasis area.
-I completed my B.A. in Psychology at Indiana University South Bend (IUSB) and thereafter began working at Riley Hospital for Children in cardiovascular genetics research.
-I became interested in the ways that psychosocial factors affect the pathogenesis of the cardiometabolic disease and ways of accounting for this in integrative models.
-In the CBM lab, I plan to explore psychosocial factors that impact the relationships between depression and cardiometabolic diseases, with a future goal of investigating the role that genetics may play in these relationships.
-In my free time, I collaborate on research projects (mainly in cognitive metaphor theory through the Cognitive Representations Lab at IUSB, but also in whatever else piques my interest), listen to and play music, sample local brews, and play board games.
+I am a fourth-year doctoral student at IUPUI in the clinical health psychology emphasis area.
+I completed my B.A. in Psychology at Indiana University South Bend (IUSB) and completed my M.S. in Clinical Psychology here at IUPUI.
+In the CBM lab, I conduct research that explores heterogeneity in depression, both in terms of elucidating etiological pathways and assessing different patterns of symptoms.
+I am interested in applying genetic methodologies to clinical psychology, such as in exploring the role of sleep in affective disorders via deep phenotyping.
+I also conduct research in sexual minority health, especially pertaining to health disparities in cardiometabolic disease and psychopathology among those with intersectional identities.
+I volunteer extensively with the LGBTQ+ community on and off campus.
+In my free time, I collaborate on research projects (mainly in cognitive metaphor theory through the Cognitive Representations Lab at IUSB, but also in whatever else piques my interest).
+I also listen to and play music, go to concerts, sample local brews, and play board games.

 Timothy C. Lipuma